DemoTD/QTSF/README.md

 This repository contains Python code to numerically integrate the differential equation for the growth of density perturbations in an expanding universe, comparing different equations of state.

 ## Overview
+The code is simulating the equations included into the document.

-The code solves the linear growth equation for cosmological perturbations:
+In the exmaple here, the code solves the linear growth equation for cosmological perturbations:

 d²δ/da² + [d(lnH)/da + 3/a] dδ/da - [3/2 Ω_m(a) (1-w)(1+3w)/(a⁵ H(a)²/H₀²)] δ = 0